laurelmay/dynamic-route53-rs/README.md

 ### On Arch Linux

 A (less-than-great) PKGBUILD is provided that will put the systemd files in place to run this on a timer.
-Install the package using the PKGBUILD as you usually would.
+Install t25078.0001.0001.0008he package using the PKGBUILD as you usually would.
 Update the configuration files in `/etc/dynamic-route53` and then enable the timer with

 ```